Firefly Aerospace: From Alpha Rocket to Lunar Landings

 Status: Critical design review milestones completed 2024; first mission scheduled mid-2020s.

-In 2021, Firefly and Northrop Grumman announced a partnership to develop a medium-class launch vehicle:
+In 2021, Firefly and Northrop Grumman announced a partnership to develop a medium-class launch vehicle.
+In May 2025 the program was officially renamed Eclipse alongside a $50 million Northrop Grumman investment:

 - Firefly propulsion technology + Northrop systems integration experience